AOEpeople/aoepeople.github.io/content/posts/running-gitlab-ci.md

 draft: false
 author: Tolleiv Nietsch
 image: /images/gitlab-ci-1.png
+tags: ["Gitlab CI", "pipeline", "build processes", "continuous integration", "delivery"]
+description: "Fast feedback on test, build and deploy with Gitlab CI pipelines"
 ---

 Gitlab became our main tool for sourcecode and automation over the past 5 years.
-Naturally, all of our build processes, continous integration and delivery as well as platform management is completely automated, and Gitlab CI has proven to be a valuable tool.
+Naturally, all of our build processes, continuous integration and delivery as well as platform management is completely automated, and Gitlab CI has proven to be a valuable tool.

 So how do we organize our pipelines at AOE?